Dynatrace/ace-box/docs/docs/04_curated_roles/dt-platform.md

 ## ensure-app

-> Attention: `ensure-app` uses a non-supported API.
-Use at your own risk, it might break at any point!

-Makes sure an App available in the Hub is installed.
+Ensure the latest version of an App from the Hub is installed.

 Requires vars: